vocdoni/ui-components/components/voting/README.md

 ### Theming components

-All components follow a multipart component structure.
+Most components follow a multipart component structure.
 Please refer to the [official chakra documentation][multipart components] for more info on how to style these type of components.

-Other small components, like `Image` or `HR` can be styled using the theme provider but, since they're defined as parts of the multipart components, you can define a main style for them, and also override styles for each component part.
+Other small components, like `Image` or `HR`, can be styled using the theme provider or via [css props] but, since they're defined as parts of the multipart components, you can define a main style for them, and also override styles for each component part.

 Here's a small example styling the ViewVote component :